Introduction to BinderHub

 Binder, as a user interface, is useful for reproducibility because the code needs to be version controlled and the computational environment needs to be documented in order to benefit from the functionality of Binder.
 Each change to the code repository also forces a new build of the Binder instance.
 This acts as a proxy for continuous integration of the computational environment as the Binder instance will break if the configuration file is not updated.

-Learn more about Continuous Integration in this chapter.
+Learn more about Continuous Integration here.

-How does a BinderHub work?¶
+How does a BinderHub work?#

 BinderHub relies on different tools and resources in order to create and launch the Binder instances.